BASE: Solution (Part 3/4)

 3. Business Integrity and Ethics: Upholding ethical conduct across all operations, requiring integrity in business relationships, sourcing, and operations.

 It is all well and good having a document that sets high standards.
 Implementing and maintaining those standards is ongoing work. rePurpose Global does this for all impact projects by working with partners and providing ongoing support and handholding, including on documentation processes.
-Top-up training on the iC happens at annual ‘bootcamps’ for impact partners.
+Top-up training on the IC happens at annual ‘bootcamps’ for impact partners.

 Through the IC, rePurpose Global is driving impactful change in the waste management sector, and also promoting social justice.
 Today the IC applies to projects on 4 continents, and directly impacts the lives of over 2000 waste workers worldwide.